Rason: Mining

 Rason has a number of mineral resources within the locality, including coal, iron, magnesite, and clay.

 Ship building

 Rason is home to No 28 Shipyard Najin, a shipbuilder and supplier to the Korean People's Navy.

 Transport

 Rail

 Rajin Station is on the Pyongra Line and Hambuk Line.
 The Hongui Line was opened in 1959, connecting Rason with the Russian Khasan on the Tumen River; the river is the natural North Korea–Russia border.

 Road

-The Tumen River Bridge connects between Hunchun and Rason.
+The Tumen River Bridge connects between Hunchun in China and Rason.
+The newly opened Yakov Novichenko Bridge connects between Khasan in Russia and Rason.